click on the menu below to navigate this site

 A lion relaxing after devouring its dinner.

 We eventually ended up in the Edeni private game reserve where we are to spend two nights sleeping in tents surrounded by lions and leopards; I guess the danger we faced yesterday was not enough for us.
-As the evening drew close we all boarded an open-top four wheel drive vehicle and drove off into the game reserve to spot animals.
-We saw giraffe, zebra, impala, hippopotami, hyena, jackal, vulture, and finally a male and female lion eating their pray.
+As the evening drew close we all boarded an open-top four-wheel drive vehicle and drove off into the game reserve to spot animals.
+We saw giraffe, zebra, impala, hippopotami, hyena, jackal, vulture, and finally a male and female lion eating their prey.
 The lions were something to see.

-The drive ended in the darkness and the guides used spot lights to search the jungle for night animals.
+The drive ended in the darkness and the guides used spotlights to search the jungle for night animals.

 Wednesday, March 26 2008